 The Leeds Library was established in 1768 to buy and collect books of interest to its members.
-Today, we add about a 1,500 new items each year – mostly recommended by members – and our collections total over 140,000 books, periodicals, CDs and DVDs!
-The collection reflects the varying tastes of the library members over more than two centuries, and is research access is available to non-members too.
+Today, we add about a 1,500 new items each year – mostly recommended by members – and our collection totals over 140,000 books, periodicals, CDs and DVDs!
+The collection reflects the varying tastes of the library members over more than two centuries, and there is research access is available to non-members too.

 Some areas of acquisition have always been popular, like foreign travel, history, literature and British topography.
-The early popularity of others has waned such as natural history, science and theology.
+The early popularity of other subjects has waned, such as natural history, science and theology.
 All subjects have been retained, including the foreign language material acquired in large quantities between 1778 and the 1930s.
-Foreign language film on DVD has been introduced in recent times in revival of this traditional collecting area.
+Foreign language film on DVD has been introduced in recent times to revive this traditional collecting area.

-Important works of reference have been acquired from the Library’s beginnings, but many of these were neglected in favour of more popular items in the latter half of the 20th century due to a shortage of funds.
-In recent, more prosperous times, sets such as the Victoria County History, Loeb Classical Library and Pevsner Buildings of England have been brought up to date.
-Other new additions, including the Oxford Dictionary of National Biography, have also been made.
+Important works of reference have been acquired since the Library started, but many of these were neglected in favour of more popular items in the latter half of the 20th century due to a shortage of funds.
+In recent, more prosperous times, sets such as the Victoria County History, the Loeb Classical Library and Pevsner’s Buildings of England have been brought up to date.
+Other new additions, including the Oxford Dictionary of National Biography, and the Library of America have also been added.

-Generally the Leeds Library has acquired only printed items but a unique collection of manuscript pedigrees, compiled by the Leeds antiquary, Thomas Wilson, was given to the library in 1774 by the compiler’s son, Joseph Wilson.
-There are two volumes devoted to the families of the West Riding of Yorkshire and one each to the East and North Ridings and to Lancashire.
+Generally the Leeds Library has acquired only printed items, but a unique collection of manuscript pedigrees compiled by the Leeds antiquary, Thomas Wilson, was given to the library in 1774 by the compiler’s son, Joseph Wilson.
+There are two volumes devoted to the families of the West Riding of Yorkshire Volunteers and one each to the East and North Ridings and to Lancashire.
 In return for the gift, the Library gave Joseph Wilson free membership for life.
-The Leeds Library also possesses a copy of Ralph Thoresby’s history of Leeds Ducatus Leodiensis published in London in 1715 and annotated by John Lucas, the same Thomas Wilson and George Bayley.
+The Library also possesses a copy of Ralph Thoresby’s history of Leeds, Ducatus Leodiensis published in London in 1715 and annotated by John Lucas, the same Thomas Wilson and George Bayley.

-An archive of documents relating to the history of the Leeds Library is maintained.
-These include printed catalogues of the collection, minute books, subscription ledgers, membership registers, building plans, correspondence and accounting records some of which date back to the very early days of the library.
+An archive of documents charting the history of the Leeds Library is maintained.
+These include printed catalogues of the collection, minute books, subscription ledgers, membership registers, building plans, correspondence and accounting records, some of which date back to the very early days of the library.
 From the late 19th century, records of borrowing also survive.

 Events at The Leeds Library